Photo courtesy Library of Congress

 In 1951 a black vocal group The Dominoes recorded "Sixty Minute Man" which was a (#1 R&B and #17 pop) hit.
 The lyrics were highly suggestive and used rock and roll in the lyrics.
 Freed began using the term a month later and most likely was inspired by this song.

-In1954 Freed moved his show to WINS radio in NY.
+In 1954 with Morris Levy as his manager, Freed moved his show to WINS radio in NY.
 Within months the show was #1.
 Freed began staging revues at Brooklyn Paramount where he often could be found on stage gyrating.
 Freed appeared in a number of rock and roll movies such as Don't Knock The Rock, Rock Around The Clock, and Rock, Rock, Rock.
 It was no surprise that these movies broadened the acceptance of rock and roll.
 The real surprise was Alan Freed in the flesh.
 In his mid-thirties Freed looked at least ten years older.
 Klutzy with little stage presence Freed looked completely out of place.
 To many teens Freed looked like the ultimate adult.

-In 1957 ABC-TV gave Freed his own nationally-televised rock & roll show, but an episode on which Frankie Lymon danced with a white girl enraged ABC's Southern affiliates and the show was cancelled.
+In 1957 ABC-TV gave Freed his own nationally-televised rock & roll show, but an episode on which Frankie Lymon danced with a white girl enraged thirteen ABC's Southern affiliates and the show was cancelled.

 Freed's first real problems began when he put on a show at the Boston Arena (1958) that resulted in his being charged with incitement to riot.
 Though the charges were later dismissed, but WINS failed to renew Freed's contract.
 This incident forced him into into bankruptcy and would just be the beginning of Freed's legal problems.

 Freed moved to WABC radio, and also hosted a locally televised dance show.
+ABC asked

 In 1959 the U.S. House Oversight Committee, at the urging of ASCAP, began to look into deejays who took gifts from record companies in return for playing their records on their shows.
 Though a number of deejays and program directors were caught in the scandal, the committee decide to focus on Freed.
 Freed's broadcasts alliances quickly deserted him.
 In 1959, WABC in New York asked him to sign a statement confirming that he had never accepted payola.
 Freed refused "on principle" to sign and was fired.